-The diffusion mechanism for the Au adatom on the Si(100)-2x1 surface identified here is similar in many respects to the diffusion mechanism of a Si adatom on this surface, in that an indirect diffusion mechanism involving repeated hops along of the top of a dimer row rows turn out to be more efficient than a direct hopping mechanism between optimal binding sites, especially at low temperature [26].
-This explained experimental STM observations of the formation of Si addimers on top of dimer rows while dimers were expected to form in between dimer rows since those sites have greater binding energy.
+The diffusion mechanism for the Au adatom on the $Si(100)-2 \times 1$ surface identified here is similar in many respects to the diffusion mechanism of a Si adatom on this surface, in that an indirect diffusion mechanism involving repeated hops along of the top of a dimer row rows turn out to be more efficient than a direct hopping mechanism between optimal binding sites, especially at low temperature [31].
+This explained the experimental STM observations of the formation of Si ad-dimers on top of dimer rows since those sites have a greater binding energy.